 Bake in a preheated oven at 230 degrees Celcius or 210 degrees fan for approximately 30 minutes.

-If you have a bread maker then do follow manufacturer’s directions.
+If you have a bread maker then do follow the manufacturer’s directions.

 Did you enjoy today’s post?